roboscienceorg/book/source/Terms/PianoMovers.rst

 required.
 However the base link of the arm might be very wide and does affect the useable workspace.
 A simple obstacle inflation approach will not work with manipulators.
-The reason is that how you travel affects your reach.
-Figure :numref:`Fig:pathmatters` shows how the path matters to access.
-A more situation can be found in Figure :numref:`Fig:nopaththrough`.
+The reason is that how you travel affects your reach.  :numref:`Fig:pathmatters` shows how the path matters to access.
+A more situation can be found in :numref:`Fig:nopaththrough`.
 Even though the articulator is small enough to pass through the gap, it cannot due to the other physical restrictions.